dictation-toolbox/natlink/README.md

 (a batch file in the root folder of natlink) builds a source distribution.

 Several scripts  are specfied in pyproject.toml in the scripts section.
-Scripts are automatically generated and placed in the python distribution "Script" folder.
+Scripts are automatically generated and placed in the python distribution "Scripts" folder.
 Those scripts are then available in the system path for users to run.
 Note the `flit install --symlink` will install scripts as batchfiles;  `pip install natlink ...` will install scripts as .exe files.